-A country girl at heart, Anna grew up on a property in south west of NSW, where she developed an interest in rural health.
+A country girl at heart, speech pathologist Anna Haire grew up on a property in south west of NSW, where she developed an interest in rural health.
 After completing her studies in Speech Pathology at the University of Sydney, Anna returned to the country and began her professional career in Tamworth in north west NSW.

 Anna’s passion for speech pathology grew as she realised that communication difficulties can have a life-long impact.
 She broadened her knowledge and experience by working in Britain for a couple of years before returning once again to rural clinics in New South Wales.